trikona-nagaraj/SQL-Finance-Analytics-Part-2-Monthly-and-Yearly-Sales-Reports/README.md

 ##### Step 1: Generating Yearly Sales Data

 The fiscal year and total gross sales for that year are calculated by grouping data by the fiscal year and summing the gross price totals.
+- Here, get_fiscal_year() is the UDF I created to simplify the code and minimize the complexity in code readability.

 ```sql
 SELECT get_fiscal_year(date) AS fiscal_year,